Wi-sc/NVF/README.md

 bash create_env.sh
 ```
 ## Data Preparation
 First, create a configuration file in folder configs/, use configs/shapenet_cars.txt as reference and see configs/config_loader.py for detailed explanation of all configuration options.
+Change the dirseired save dirctory in using `SAVE_DIR` in `create_split_generalization.py`, `convert_to_scaled_off.py ` and `boundary_sampling.py`.

 Next, prepare the data for NVF using
 ```